 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

 Grapefruit is not automatically better than orange for diabetes.
 Both can fit some meal plans when eaten as whole fruit and portioned thoughtfully.
 The better choice is the one you tolerate, enjoy, and can count consistently.
-Medication interaction risk is the main difference, because grapefruit has a stronger reputation for affecting drug metabolism.
+The key difference is that grapefruit has a stronger reputation for medication interactions.

 Searches often frame fruit as a list of items to avoid.
 That can be misleading.
-There are not two or seven fruits every person with diabetes must avoid.
-The form and amount usually matter more than the fruit name.
+There are not a few fruits every person with diabetes must avoid.
+Form and amount usually matter more than the fruit name.
 Juice, dried fruit, sweetened fruit cups, and very large portions tend to be harder to manage than measured whole fruit.

 | Choice | Why It Matters | Practical Diabetes Note |